 Have questions about the course?

-No, you can join from anywhere in the world as long as you're able to make the sessions 7-9pm BST/GMT time.
+No, you can join from anywhere in the world as long as you're able to make the live sessions 7-9pm BST/GMT time.
 I've had participants joining from across the globe including the British Virgin Islands and Canada.

 Just Zoom on your laptop (with mic and camera).
 Most people like to sit on a chair, but you're also welcome to sit or lie down on the floor with a cushion when we meditate, whatever works for you.
 And I usually recommend wearing some comfy clothes and having a blanket to hand to keep you warm during the longer meditation practices.